agracio/mochawesome-converter/README.md

 - Converts `Output/ErrorInfo/StackTrace` to JUnit **&lt;failure&gt;** stack trace.
 - Converts `Output/StdErr` to JUnit **&lt;system-err&gt;**.
 - Converts `Output/StdOut` to JUnit **&lt;system-out&gt;**.
+- Test suites are split into multiple **&lt;testsuite&gt;** elements by test classname.
-- Tests are ordered by name in Mochawesome.
+- Tests are ordered by name.
-- Does not resolve test suite times in JUnit output.
+- Test suit times are not 100% accurate - displayed as a sum() of all test times.

 ### Usage